 If you continue this process for the other channels of the value network, you will end up with a diagram similar to this one – the transaction model blueprint for professional service firms:

-We’ve covered a lot of ground again today, it is time to take a break.
-I’ll be back next week with a generic blueprint for the value logic of professional service firms.
+We have covered a lot of ground again today, it is time to take a break.
+I will be back next week with a generic blueprint for the Value Creation Logic.

 Subscribe to our newsletter and stay up to date about the latest trends and news.